tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

     TESS mag = 18.00, calculated using Tmag was provided.
     1-sigma scatter in 1440 min = 51045 ppm.

-You can also run on a comma-separated variable file with magnitudes.
+You can also run this on a comma-separated variable file with magnitudes.
 The header of the file must contain one or more of Tmag, Vmag, Jmag, Bmag, Bphmag, Ksmag, Hmag, and Gmag.
 Not all the magnitudes need to be included in the file and the columns can be in any order.

 A new csv file will be created with two columns: TESS mag and 1-sigma noise level in parts-per-million.

-Here is an example of an acceptable file
+Here is an example of an acceptable file:

     Tmag,Vmag,Jmag,Bmag,Bphmag,Ksmag,Hmag,Gmag
     12.0,,,,,,,